Shopify/cli/packages/cli/README.md

       --path=<value>                      The path to your app directory.
       --reset                             Reset all your settings.
       --skip-dependencies-installation    Skips the installation of dependencies.
 Deprecated, use workspaces instead.
-      --stable                            Use the legacy Ruby implementation for managing theme app extensions.
       --subscription-product-url=<value>  Resource URL for subscription UI extension.
 Format: "/products/{productId}" --theme-app-extension-port=<value>  Local port of the theme app extension development server.
       --tunnel-url=<value>                Use a custom tunnel, it must be running before executing dev.
 Format: